iking7/StudyFinder-VideoApplication/README.md

 simple-peer.js for p2p connections
-Material UI for front-end design enhancements (unnecessary) react copy to clipboard to copy elements to clipboard
+Material UI for front-end design enhancements (unnecessary) react copy to clipboard to copy elements to clipboard jquery for user input

 # File Information:
-/Package.json - lists out dependencies and requirements to run the application /src/index.js - server file built with node and socket.io
+/Package.json - lists out dependencies and requirements to run the application

+/index.js - server file built with node and socket.io

+/client/src/index.js - Main React file used to start the react app application

+/client/src/App.js - Launches the Main screen of the application

+/client/src/MainScreen.js - which requests user permission to use audio and video, and sets up the display for the UI.

+/client/src/SocketContext.js - Holds all client side connection logic accessible within the file without needing to rewrite code to access user information, state of video room, etc.